Information for Ukrainian refugees

 1. For social housing:

-2. If you have enough income for a rental property on the private rental market, do not forget to ask your employer, colleagues and acquaintances whether they know of anyone who is offering (temporary) accommodation.
+3. Also ask your employer, colleagues and acquaintances whether they know of anyone who is offering (temporary) accommodation.

 4. If you have a permanent residence permit, sufficient (fixed) income and/or assets and you want to settle in the Netherlands longer, you can buy a house on the private housing market or through your own network.